 Let’s step back to the great recession of 2008–2009 and imagine getting down to the final interview and meeting the other candidate while waiting in the corporate lobby.
 Needless to say, the other candidate got the job, but we will get to the reason why in a moment.

-While it was a close decision between the two candidates for the hiring manager, I just clicked with the hiring manager and was equally impressed with the company.
+While it was a close decision between the two candidates, I just clicked with the hiring manager and was equally impressed with the company.
 So, I kept in contact in the likelihood another opportunity came up in the near future.
 Well, fast-forward six months into 2009 and, when reaching out to the hiring manager, a man named Chris, he informed me that he was just laid off.

 This is where the unexpected networking relationship twist happened.
 I offered to help introduce Chris to a few executive networking groups and meet him at a meeting.
 Over lunch, I shared job search tips on what was and wasn’t working in the late 2009 recessionary market, and he asked a lot of questions.